 Chatham is an impressive state-of-the-art winery.
-The high-tech wine making machinery, oak casks and tasting room are all housed in one building affording the opportunity to experience the complete operation.
+The high-tech winemaking machinery, oak casks, and tasting room are all housed in one building affording the opportunity to experience the complete operation.

 This isn’t a tourist trap – it’s a working winery.

 I’m fortunate this day to spend some time with Jon Wehner.
 Wehner is a second-generation Virginia wine grower.
 His parents owned and operated Great Falls Winery in Great Falls, Virginia and passed along their grape-growing knowledge.
-His understanding and enthusiasm for crafting fine wine is instantly evident.
+His understanding and enthusiasm for crafting fine wine are instantly evident.

-Chatham Vineyards benefits from the moderate maritime climate, long growing season, extended harvest and almost constant breezes on Virginia’s Eastern Shore.
-The flat land and sandy loam soil makes for a wine reminiscent of those from Bordeaux, France.
+Chatham Vineyards benefits from the moderate maritime climate, long growing season, extended harvest time, and almost constant breezes on Virginia’s Eastern Shore.
+The flat land and sandy loam soil make for a wine reminiscent of those from Bordeaux, France.
 In fact, the vines are cloned from French vines.
 According to Wehner, the European-style vineyard contains, “32,000 Chardonnay, Merlot, Cabernet Franc, Cabernet Sauvignon, and Petit Verdot vines.”

-The highlight of course is the wine.
+The highlight, of course, is the wine.

 The modest sampling room provides the perfect ambiance for tasting Church Creek wines which have been recognized and awarded on the world wine stage.
 It’s an added treat learning the story of each wine first-hand from the vintner.